 top of page

-While it doesn’t get as much attention as we’ve seen in previous periods of infection, COVID-19 continues to affect communities across the US, particularly in the South.
-The pandemic may have moved into what health and government authorities consider a “manageable phase,” but local health departments continue to monitor infection rates, hospitalizations, and vaccination efforts for a reason.
+While it doesn’t get as much attention as we’ve seen during previous periods of infection, COVID-19 continues to affect communities across the U.S., particularly in the South.
+The pandemic may have moved into what health and government authorities consider a “manageable phase,” but local health departments continue to monitor infection rates, hospitalizations, and vaccination efforts, and for good reason.

-On top of lingering issues with new infections, “long haul COVID” continues to dish out disability, complicate employment and potentially shorten lifespans.
-Fresh COVID infections are still triggering new long-haul cases, and may increase the risk of heart attack and stroke for at least three years after infection.
-There has been a decline in long haul cases since 2022, but the risk of suffering long-term symptoms still stands at 3.5 percent—and that’s with vaccination.
-Without vaccines the chances of developing long haul stood at 7.7 percent.
+On top of lingering issues with new infections, “long haul COVID” continues to dish out disability, complicate employment, and potentially shorten lifespans.
+And fresh COVID infections are still triggering new long-haul cases.
+There has been a decline in long-haul cases since 2022, but the risk of suffering long-term symptoms still stands at 3.5%—and that’s with vaccines.
+Without vaccines, the chances of developing long haul stood at 7.7%.

 Vaccination, therefore, remains a critical tool in combating COVID-19.
 The updated vaccines, including those targeting new variants, are widely available at local pharmacies, health clinics, and community health centers.
 Many healthcare providers still offer walk-in appointments.
 Check state health department websites for specific information on vaccine availability and booster recommendations.